 CR2.2.
 The referee decides the cause of the damage and who is responsible.

-Damage attributable to badly constructed or maintained equipment IS NOT the responsibility of the rider.
+Damage attributable to badly constructed or maintained equipment which is not fit for purpose, IS NOT the responsibility of the rider.

 Damage caused by the rider with deliberate intent IS the responsibility of the rider.